rdgarfinkel/mediacollection/README.md

 Simple data (no images to load) display and management for physical and digital music, video (movies/tv), books, and games collections

 # first things first
-If you will be using this on a public server, put the /cgi-bin/media/media.pl file within a separate directory that is password protected so that only you can add/amend/delete your database entries.<br>
+If you will be using this on a public server, put the /cgi-bin/media/media.pl file within a separate directory that is password protected so that only you can add/amend/delete your database entries.
+Also, you'll need to adjust line 11 on both index.cgi and media.pl, should you decide to move the directory.<br>
 Aside from editing the "#!/usr/bin/perl" line at the top of each script, things *should* work "directly out of the box."

 # demonstration